nicolas-kuechler/doe-suite/docs/source/installation.rst

 By using the pattern ``Host 0.0.0.0``, we match all containers listening on localhost (with SSH listening to different host ports).
 Since the DoE-Suite creates new hosts on demand, it is essential to use a pattern that can match all hosts and we cannot be more restrictive.
 Replace <IMAGE_USER> with the user that you use in your Docker image.
-For the default provided image Ubuntu 20.04 LTS, the user is ubuntu.
+For the default provided image `Ubuntu 20.04 LTS`, the user is ubuntu.
 To enable SSH agent forwarding, which is required for cloning repositories on a remote instance (such as from GitHub) without entering credentials or copying the private key, it is necessary to include the ForwardAgent yes option.